 General anesthesia renders your child completely asleep.
 This would be the same as if he or she was having their tonsils removed and ear tubes placed.
 While the assumed risks are greater than that of other treatment options, if this is suggested for your child, the benefits of treatment this way have been deemed to outweigh the risks.

 Most pediatric medical literature places the risk of a serious reaction in the range of 1 in 25,000 to 1 in 200,000, far better than the assumed risk of even driving a car daily.
 The inherent risks if this is not chosen are multiple appointments, potential for physical restraint to complete treatment and possible emotional and/or physical injury to your child in order to complete their dental treatment.
 The risks of NO treatment include tooth pain, infection, swelling, the spread of new decay, damage to their developing adult teeth and possible life threatening hospitalization from a dental infection.

-Below our pediatric dentist at Kids Healthy Teeth in Katy have included a parent guide, so you can learn more about dental health for children!
+Below our Katy pediatric dentist at Kids Healthy Teeth have included a parent guide, so you can learn more about dental health for children!